Jack Hobbs: Resumption of cricket

 When first-class cricket resumed in 1919, Surrey awarded Hobbs a five-year contract worth £400 a year (£24,185 in 2021 money).
-During the season, he began to open the batting with Andy Sandham, who succeeded to Hayward's position as Hobbs' partner; in the following years, the pair established an effective partnership.
+During the season, he began to open the batting with Andy Sandham, who succeeded to Hayward's position as Hobbs's partner; in the following years, the pair established an effective partnership.
 In total, they shared 66 century opening partnerships and averaged over 50 for the first wicket.
 (Note: Although Hobbs and Sandham played three Test matches together, they never opened the batting in these matches, and shared just one partnership.)
-Like Hobbs' other successful partnerships, this one was based on quick running.
-Sandham, even when successful, was often overshadowed by his partner; on one occasion, Sandham scored a century but the headlines were reserved for Hobbs' duck.
+Like Hobbs's other successful partnerships, this one was based on quick running.
+Sandham, even when successful, was often overshadowed by his partner; on one occasion, Sandham scored a century but the headlines were reserved for Hobbs's duck.
 Sandham usually played the subordinate role and Hobbs took most of the bowling.

 Hobbs made a good start to the 1919 season and, despite a brief spell of failure through over-aggression, batted consistently.
 He scored a double century for Surrey against a touring Australian Imperial Forces cricket team and centuries in each of the three Gentlemen v Players matches—the only player ever to do so in one season.
 His rescheduled benefit match raised £1,670 (£91,750 in 2021 terms), money he used to open a sports shop in London.
 The shop was successful, and he ran it until just before his death.
 The additional income gave him considerable financial independence.
 In total that year, Hobbs scored 2,594 runs in first-class matches, more than anyone else, at an average of 60.32.
 After a winter working in his shop, his good form continued into 1920.
 Four of his eleven first-class centuries came in consecutive innings in June, and he totalled 2,827 runs at 58.89.
 He also took five wickets for 21 runs against Warwickshire, and his 17 wickets at an average of 11.82 placed him at the top of the Surrey bowling averages.